-As at December 31, 2022, Frontera held approximately 76.97% of the issued and outstanding Common Shares of CGX on an undiluted basis and as a result has the voting power to influence the outcome of all corporate transactions.
+As at December 31, 2023 Frontera held approximately 76.05% of the issued and outstanding Common Shares of CGX on an undiluted basis and has the voting power to influence the outcome of all corporate transactions.
 Frontera consolidates the financials statements of the Company and is listed and publicly traded on the Toronto Stock Exchange under the trading symbol "FEC".